pagaldilz/ai-agent-chat-with-qif-files/README.md

    - The FastAPI backend will be available at [http://localhost:8000](http://localhost:8000)
    - The Streamlit UI will be available at [http://localhost:8501](http://localhost:8501)

+### LM Studio (default)

+LM Studio provides an OpenAI-compatible local API. `docker-compose.yml` is already configured with `LLM_PROVIDER=lmstudio` and `LMSTUDIO_BASE_URL=http://host.docker.internal:1234/v1`.
+Optionally set `LLM_MODEL` to one from `/v1/models`.

+The backend uses the same prompt via an OpenAI-compatible `chat.completions` call.
+For recent LM Studio releases (see [LM Studio API Changelog](https://lmstudio.ai/docs/app/api-changelog)), the newer `/v1/responses` endpoint also exists, but `chat.completions` remains compatible and is used here.

-To use OpenAI instead of Ollama, set the following environment variables in `docker-compose.yml`:
+To use OpenAI instead, set the following environment variables in `docker-compose.yml`:

 - `LLM_PROVIDER=openai`
 - `OPENAI_API_KEY=...`